 - c.
 Check dual credit / concurrent student enrollment in the course.
-If a dual credit / concurrent student's name does not appear on the class roster, the student should be instructed to contact the Director of Academic and CTE Dual Credit to complete the enrollment process. - d.
-Arrive on time for classes or notify the Department Chair/Health Science Program Director and/or Dean and the high school contact as early as possible of an inability to meet a class. - e.
+If a dual credit / concurrent student's name does not appear on the class roster, the student should be instructed to contact the Director of Academic and CTE Dual Credit. - d.
+Arrive on time for classes or notify the Department Chair / Health Science Program Director and/or Dean and the high school contact as early as possible of an inability to conduct a class meeting. - e.
 Maintain control of the class.
 If there is a discipline problem that requires immediate attention, contact the appropriate administrator in charge on that campus.
-Additionally, report any major classroom discipline problems to the Department Chair/Health Science Program Director as soon as possible. - f.
-Maintain class attendance, grades, lesson assignments, and other necessary materials in the Canvas Learning Management System (LMS). - g.
-Submit all required class rosters, student grade reports, and required documentation on schedule. - h.
-Maintain accurate attendance records for all classes in Canvas. - i.
-Assign both an alphanumeric and numeric grade on the grade sheet as follows: - A = Excellent (90-100) - B = Good (80-89) - C = Fair (70-79) - D = Poor (passing) (60-69) - F = Failure (below 60) - W = Withdrew (student initiated drop) - I = Incomplete - 6.
-Grayson College shall evaluate instructors of college courses offered for dual credit / concurrent using the same procedures used for faculty teaching at GC's main campus. - 7.
+Additionally, report any major classroom discipline problems to the Department Chair / Health Science Program Director as soon as possible. - f.
+Actively maintain accurate class attendance records, grades, lesson assignments, and other necessary materials in the Canvas Learning Management System (LMS). - g.
+Submit all required class rosters, student grade reports, and required documentation on schedule. - i.
+Assign both an alphanumeric and numeric grade on the grade sheet as follows to meet the needs of the ISD partner:

+A = Excellent (90-100)

+B = Good (80-89)

+C = Fair (70-79)

+D = Poor (passing) (60-69)

+F = Failure (below 60)

+W = Withdrew (student initiated drop)

+I = Incomplete

+- 6. Grayson College shall evaluate instructors of college courses offered for dual credit / concurrent using the same procedures used for full-time faculty. - 7.
 Faculty teaching courses offered for dual credit / concurrent, who are paid by the College, will be considered as Grayson College adjunct faculty and, as such, will complete appropriate GC employment practices as required by the College's Human Resource Office. - 8.
 As with all Grayson College faculty, adjuncts teaching courses offered for dual credit / concurrent who are employed by the District are subject to Grayson College policies, rules, and regulations, and it is expressly understood that such instructors will teach Grayson College course content and learning outcomes for the individual course.
-Embedded faculty are required to follow the same curriculum, syllabus, and assessment protocols as faculty teaching on the main campus.
+Embedded faculty are required to follow the same curriculum, development and required training, protocols and GC requirements, learning materials / textbooks, syllabus, and assessment protocols as faculty teaching on a GC college campus.